elenaf9/p2p-poc/README.md

 - `LIST`: list all the entries within the kademlia bucket of the peer
 - `PING <ping_id>` Ping a remote peer in order to test the connection.
 This only works with peers that has been discovered and are listed in the kademlia bucket
 - `GET <key>` Get the stored key-value pair for this key from either the own kademlia store or from the mailbox.
 Keys have to be alphanumeric.
 - `PUT <key> <value> <timeout_sec:OPTIONAL>` Add a record to the mailbox, key should be alphanumeric, values may contain any chars apart from '"'.
-The optinal timeout_sec should be a numeric value and it describes the duration that this record is available on the mailbox.
-If now timeout is given, it will be the default value of 90000sec/15min.
+The optional timeout_sec should be a numeric value and it describes the duration that this record is available on the mailbox.
+If no timeout is given, it will be the default value of 90000sec/15min.

 ## libp2p protocols